 Speech delays in children could also be rooted in problems in the oral motor, which is the section of the brain responsible for speech.

-In such cases, the child will have difficulty coordinating his jaw, tongue, and lips to produce talking sounds.
+The child will have difficulty coordinating his jaw, tongue, and lips to produce talking sounds in such cases.

 Oral motor impairments could also lead to feeding problems.